 - Provide your family with essential information

 The two genetic mutations most often linked to hereditary breast cancer are BRCA1 and BRCA2.
-If you have a BRCA gene mutation or a BRCA-related cancer the Basser Center for BRCA helps you and your family navigate treatment or manage your cancer risk.
+If you have a BRCA gene mutation or a BRCA-related cancer the Basser Center for BRCA helps you and your family navigate treatment or manage your breast cancer risk factors.
 We also offer education, genetic counseling, and resources for your family as well as research and clinical trials related to hereditary cancer.